nilseuropa/dosmnt/linux/README.md

 `dosmnt_host` is a small FUSE filesystem that speaks the same serial protocol as the DOS resident server.
-Once connected it presents the remote FAT tree as a read-only mount point on the Linux machine.
+Once connected it presents the remote FAT tree as a mount point on the Linux machine, allowing you to read from and write to the DOS volume over a single serial cable.

 ## Dependencies